Last Updated on

 - And finally, the first woman in the world to obtain a university degree in 1678 was from Venice, Elena Piscopia.

 There truly is no other city like Venice.
-Have fun exploring and enjoy a gondola ride.
+Have fun and enjoy a gondola ride.

-I hope you enjoyed reading all about the gondola.
+I hope you enjoyed reading about Venice and the gondola.
 Have you had a gondola ride in Venice?
 Leave me your comments below.